 The goal of this website is to give support to people who are facing problems in their relationship related to cheating, abuse and narcissism.
 I am living in Europe and English is not my native language, I wish you will excuse me if I make some grammatical errors.
-I have a background in neuroscience and I am currently doing brain research in university in my home country.
 I decided to write in English because I wish to reach as many people as I can around the world.

 Narcissistic Personality Disorder - A Narcissistic Spouse